Utena - Sailor Moon

 Galaxia is defeated when she is corrupted by evil, but planned ahead and won through in the end thanks to the help of Sailor Moon.
 Utena is looking toward an illusion and cannot see what is coming—her situation is worse than Galaxia’s, and her column of light is narrower and dimmer.
 Utena is corrupted by evil, and defeated in Akio’s eyes though not her own, and wins through thanks to the betrayal and the help of Anthy.

 The picture makes Galaxia=Utena.
 But Galaxia is a hero of the distant past, and it makes sense to set Galaxia=Dios.
 It makes the parallelism closer in two ways.
 First, Dios like Galaxia changes from hero to villain.
 Second, it suggests that Dios knew he was to be corrupted by evil and performed the miracle of creating the Rose Gate and the dueling arena, with their rules of admission, to prepare for a future hero to defeat the evil.
-Dios’s interaction with Utena in the final showdown says that he wasn’t expecting the future hero to overturn his sexist world order.
+Dios’s interaction with Utena in the final showdown implies that he wasn’t expecting the future hero to overturn his sexist world order.
 Dios’s goal is to save all girls, so under this interpretation the dueling apparatus will continue to exist down the sequence of heroes until all girls are saved, which requires that Akio is defeated.

 Anthy and Utena’s dance in episode 3 comes with a somewhat similar image with a column of light and flying petals.
 The effect is quite different.